Introduction to AngularJS

 Accelebrate’s AngularJS training teaches developers how to use AngularJS to facilitate development of single-page web applications that use the Model-View-Controller (MVC) design pattern.

 Note: This course is taught using the latest AngularJS 1.x version (unless an earlier 1.x release is requested).
-We also offer Angular 2 training.
+We also offer training on the newest Angular releases.

 Location and Pricing